-Sprouting can also be an economical way to stretch a feed budget, however, this article addresses the basics of sprouting grains for the average backyard flock as an occasional supplement to their diet, not as the primary feed source.
-Endless resources are available on the topic of growing fodder for chickens and ruminants as the chief diet component, a smattering of which I have cited below.
+This article addresses the basics of sprouting grains for the average backyard flock as an occasional treat, not as the primary feed source.
+Endless resources are available on the topic of growing fodder for chickens and ruminants as the chief dietary component, a smattering of which I have cited below.

 SPROUTS vs. FODDER